PrestaShop/prestashop-specs/content/1.7/back-office/catalog/stock/stock.md

 ---
 # SPECS Stock & Stock movement

+## Product type

+In PrestaShop, there is 2 types of products:
+- Physical product = pack, simple and combination product
+- Virtual product = virtual product

 ## Stock

 As a merchant, I want to know the remaing stock of my product